 It’s not like I had the cash to go on any splurges.
 Not even for my birthday!
 I had planned to allow myself one exception to the no spending rule and treat myself to a trip to the cinema.
 I was even too busy for that.
 How sad is that?!

 That’s one of the reasons I could see how important it is for me to get my efficiency levels up.
 Big time.
-If someone who’s favourite (anti-social) activity is watching a movie at the cinema can’t manage it as a birthday treat.
+If someone who’s favorite (anti-social) activity is watching a movie at the cinema can’t manage it as a birthday treat.
 There’s something very, very wrong!

 It’s a great way not to spend money though!